-The WHERE clause in a LOOKUP statement does not support the following operations:
+The where clause in a LOOKUP statement does not support the following operations:

-- \$- and \$^. - In relational expressions, expressions with field names on both sides of the operator are not supported, such as tagName.prop1> tagName.prop2. - · Nested AliasProp expressions in operation expressions and function expressions are not supported. - ullet Expressions that match string-type index, such as starts with ends with contains. - The OR and XOR operations are not supported.
+- \$- and \$^. - In relational expressions, expressions with field names on both sides of the operator are not supported, such as tagName.prop1> tagName.prop2. - Nested AliasProp expressions in operation expressions and function expressions are not supported. - Range scan is not supported in the string-type index. - The OR and XOR operations are not supported.